-For Gaia Security Gateways to publish routes, run these CLI commands on all Security Gateways at the center of the community.
+For Gaia Security Gateways to publish routes, run these Gaia Clish commands on all Center Security Gateways of the VPN Community.

-For more information, see the R81 Gaia Advanced Routing Administration Guide.
+For more information, see the R82 Gaia Advanced Routing Administration Guide.

 1. set routemap <Routemap Name> id <ID Number>